-The Sense of Safety & Beyond Activity Book (English and Spanish) is available for classroom visits, community outreach and education programs (online editions are available at rocketrules.org, click the "Teacher/Police" menu tab).
+The Sense of Safety & Beyond!
+Activity Book is available for classroom visits, community outreach and education programs (online editions are available at rocketrules.org, click the "Sense of Safety & Beyond!
+Tool kit button on the home page).

 ABOUT THIS GUIDE: